HeyCuby/Library-System/README.md

 ### System & User Interface
 - **Fully Interactive Menu:** Navigate the system using `W/S` or `Up`/`Down` arrow keys.
 Selections are made with `Enter` or `Space`.
 This modern CLI approach provides a smooth user experience.
 - **Cross-Platform Compatibility:** The system intelligently detects the operating system to provide single-key input detection on **Windows** (`msvcrt`), **macOS**, and **Linux** (`tty`, `termios`).
-- **Colored Terminal Output:** Utilizes the `colorama` library to provide clear, color-coded feedback.
-Available items are marked with a green check (`✓`), unavailable items with a red cross (`✕`), and success/error messages are colored for readability.
+- **coloured Terminal Output:** Utilizes the `colourama` library to provide clear, colour-coded feedback.
+Available items are marked with a green check (`✓`), unavailable items with a red cross (`✕`), and success/error messages are coloured for readability.
 - **Robust Data Handling:**
     - On startup, the system loads all data from `library_data.json`.
     - It now includes **error checking** for corrupted data, including handling of duplicate Item IDs to prevent crashes.